ATLS1300/PC06-Funcy-Animation/README.md

 `# code borrowed from <URL>`

 There is also a repository of useful code for you to use.
 The 20% limit does not apply to this code, **but you must cite it**.
 Check back frequently, as it will regularly be updated (based on student requests)!

+## The Assignment
+Using the start_code.py in the repo, create an animation that is function based.
+You can do this 1 of 2 ways:

+1. (Medium difficulty) Call the function inside of the while loop like so:

+`running = True<br>
+**while** running:<br>
+    someFunction()`

+2. (Hard difficulty) Put the while loop inside of the function definition, so when it calls, it free-runs the animation.

+`def **someFunction**(step):<br>
+    **while** running:<br>
+        turtle.forward(step)<br>
+...<br>
+someFunction() # runs the whole shebang`

+Create an engaging and enticing animation.
+Consider:
+- using multiple turtles to draw complex patterns
+- storytelling--parables, memes and short stories are great inspirations
+- color, speed and textures to evoke moods and sensations
+- simple, high contrast linear movements can be very engaging!

 ## Requirements
 Your assignment must: <br>